Neoteny in humans: Women

 In a cross-cultural study, more neotenized female faces were the most attractive to men while less neotenized female faces were the least attractive to men, regardless of the females' actual age.
 Using a panel of East Asian, Hispanic and White judges, one study found that the female faces tended to be judged as more attractive if they had a mixture of youthful and sexually mature features.
 Hispanic and East Asian women were judged as more attractive than White and Black women, and they happened to possess more of the attributes defined as attractive, however the authors noted that it would be inaccurate to conclude that any ethnic group was more attractive than the other, based on their sample.
 Using a panel of African Americans and whites as judges, Cunningham found more neotenous faces were perceived as having both higher "femininity" and "sociability".
 The authors found no evidence of ethnocentric bias in the Asian or White samples, as Asians and Whites did not differ significantly in preference for neonate cues, and positive ratings of white women did not increase with exposure to Western media.

-In contrast, Cunningham said that faces that were "low in neoteny" were judged as "intimidating".
+In contrast, Cunningham states that faces that were "low in neoteny" were judged as "intimidating".
 Upon analyzing the results of his study Cunningham concluded that preference for "neonate features may display the least cross-cultural variability" in terms of "attractiveness ratings".

-In a study of Italian women who have won beauty competitions, the study said that the women had faces characterized by more "babyness" traits compared to the "normal" women used as a reference.
+In a study of Italian women who have won beauty competitions, the study states that the women had faces characterized by more "babyness" traits compared to the "normal" women used as a reference.
 In a study of sixty Caucasian female faces, the average facial composite of the fifteen faces considered most attractive differed from the facial composite of the whole by having a reduced lower facial region, a thinner jaw, and a higher forehead.

 In a solely Westernized study, it was recorded that the high ratio of neurocranial to lower facial features, signified by a small nose and ears, and full lips, is viewed interchangeably as both youthful and or neotenous.
 This interchangeability between neotenous features and youth leads to the idea that male attraction to youth may also apply to females that display exaggerated age-related cues.
 For example, if a female was much older but retained these “youthful” features, males may find her more favorable over other females who look their biological age.
 Beyond the face value of what males find physically attractive, secondary sexual characteristics related to body shape are factored in so adults may be able to recognize other adults from juveniles.
 A major part of the cosmetic world is built around capitalizing on enhancing these neonate features.
 Making eyes and lips appear larger as well as reducing the appearance of any age-related blemishes such as wrinkles or skin discoloration are some of the key target areas of this industry.